The Camino Portugués

 Along the way, you will pass countless reminders of the Camino history such as shrines, churches, convents, and stone crosses, and ‘Petos de animas‘, where the comforting image of Saint James is often present to guide pilgrims.

-Camino Portugues From Lisbon
+Camino Portugués From Lisbon

 Heading North towards Santarem, the first stage of the Camino route quickly leaves the city landscape behind for the quiet farmland of the area known as ‘the Garden of Portugal’.
-Pilgrims travel along the Tejo river valley along a trail that is also the Caminho de Fatima.
+Pilgrims travel along the Tejo River valley along a trail that is also the Caminho de Fatima.
 The town of Santarem, sitting on a hillside over the Tejo Valley, was one of the last Moorish bastions in Portugal.

 This stretch of the Camino passes by beautiful little villages, farmland, forests, and olive groves in the heart of Portugal.

-Camino Portugues From Coimbra
+Camino Portugués From Coimbra

-From Coimbra, the Camino then heads back towards the Atlantic coast with Porto as a destination.
+From Coimbra, the Camino heads back towards the Atlantic coast with Porto as a destination.
 This section of the trail will take you across vineyards, valleys, woodlands, and a stretch of Roman road to finish in the centre of stunning Porto, where you will marvel at its UNESCO World Heritage city centre, stroll along the Riviera (riverfront) and taste some of the local delicacies, with a drop of the city’s famous port wine.

 To start in Coimbra, select the Camino Portugues full route and customise your starting point.

-Camino Portugues From Porto
+Camino Portugués From Porto

-This is the start of the coastal section with gorgeous seaside towns dotted along the route.
+This starts the coastal section with gorgeous seaside towns dotted along the route.

-Camino Portugues From Vigo
+Camino Portugués From Vigo

-History Of The Camino Portugues
+History Of The Camino Portugués

 Although the pilgrimage from Portugal to Santiago is assumed to have already been in existence in the Late Middle Ages, it became even more popular after the country gained its independence in the mid-12th century.
-From that time on, the veneration of Saint James and the pilgrimage to Santiago de Compostela, considered to be one of the hallmarks of the identity of European culture, had gained great popularity in Lusitanian lands.
+From that time on, the veneration of Saint James and the pilgrimage to Santiago de Compostela considered one of the hallmarks of the identity of European culture, had gained great popularity in Lusitanian lands.

 For centuries, the Portuguese participated enthusiastically in this collective Camino experience, with the support of monarchs, nobility, and high clergy.
 From the 12th century up until the present day, much of Portugal’s road network has seen the comings and goings of pilgrims heading from towns and cities all over the country – Lisbon, Santarém, Coimbra, Porto, Braga, Chaves… to Santiago de Compostela.

-This route is the direct descendent of the major Roman roads that formed the backbone of the Roman Gallaecia and continued to be in use for many centuries, such as Via XIX.
+This route is the direct descendent of the major Roman roads that formed the backbone of the Roman Gallaecia and continued to be used for many centuries, such as Via XIX.
 Built in the 1st century AD under Emperor Augustus, it was known in classical works as the Itinerary of Antonino, established at the beginning of the 3rd century AD.
 This is proof of the vitality of this route from very early times.

-Today’s Camino Portugues
+Today’s Camino Portugués

 Join Our Newsletter

-Plan your Camino
+Plan your CaminoPlan

 Scroll to Top